SidU/TeamsMeetuplyBot/HowToAnnounce.md

-## Step 1.
-Create a new team for Meetuply
+## 1. Create a new team for Meetuply

 While it might be tempting to install Meetuply in an existing team, we recommend creating a separate team.
 This approach has several benefits: It allows people to opt-in to pairings.
 It keeps day-to-day work separate from Meetuply goings-on.
 Lastly, it allows members to easily leave if they find it a distraction.